reilabs/llvm-to-cairo/docs/ALU Design.md

 hood.

 Based on these observations, ALU operations must be strongly typed, by the limitation of the language it will be implemented in.
-When the input IR will be parsed, it generic pointer types must be inferred from the context, to allow matching with the proper implementation.
+When the input IR will be parsed, its generic pointer types must be inferred from the context, to allow matching with the proper implementation.

 #### Vectors